angular/angular/aio/content/guide/ivy-compatibility-examples.md

 ```

 {@a undecorated-classes}
-## All Classes That Use Angular DI Must Have An Angular Class-level Decorator
+## All classes that use Angular DI must have an Angular class-level decorator

 ### Basic example of change:

 In the previous rendering engine, the following would work: